erhsparks/NameThisProject/README.md

 }
 ```

-I used jQuery for DOM manipulation and JavaScript for the app logic itself.
-For example, word count is determined by matching the value of the textarea with class `.user-text` with a regular expression which looks for at least one non-whitespace character `\S*` with zero or more spaces to either side `\s+`.
+DOM manipulation is handled with jQuery for the app logic itself uses pure JavaScript.

+In the example below, word count is determined by matching the value of the DOM element with class `.user-text` with a regular expression which looks for at least one non-whitespace character `\S+` with zero or more spaces to either side `\s*`.
 This is wrapped in an event listener for `input`, meaning any time keys are pressed or words are pasted/cut, which is obviously more robust than just listening for keypresses.

 ```JavaScript
 // from lib/text_box.js